 2. Your telescope isn’t focused

 First off, let’s tackle a common confusion.
 The focuser that holds the eyepiece on your telescope isn’t a magical “zoom” button.
 Instead, it’s designed to bring your celestial target into sharp clarity.
-Think of it more like the focus dial on a pair of binoculars than the zoom on your phone’s camera.
+Think of it more like the focus dial on binoculars, rather than the zoom on your phone’s camera.

-Some telescopes’ focusers can be a little rough and hard to dial in precisely for a sharp view at higher magnifications.
-Usually, greasing the focuser, adjusting the grub screws’ tightness, and removing any dirt or debris that might clog any moving parts will solve the problem.
-Alternatively, adding a lever attachment, a wider focus knob, or replacing your telescope’s focuser altogether will work.
+- Rough or stiff focusers: Some telescopes’ focusers can be a little rough and hard to dial in precisely for a sharp view at higher magnifications.
+Usually, what I do to solve these is greasing the focuser, adjusting any grub screws’ tightness, and removing any dirt or debris that might be clogging any moving parts.
+Alternatively, adding a lever attachment, a wider focus knob, or replacing your telescope’s focuser altogether would work too.

 Contrarily, if you are attempting to use a frivolous star diagonal or extension tube in a Newtonian or extra extension tubes on a refractor, it may not reach focus due to requiring too much inward travel.
 This is less frequent, however.